TakeprofitTechnology/ReleaseNotes/TPT Bridge MT5.md

 # Takeprofit Bridge MT5

+## Version 26.09.17.47 (17 September, 2026)
+### Changes
+* A symbol list sent in the wrong format is now rejected with an error, and the existing symbol map is kept.
+Before, the request was accepted and the whole MT5 → LP symbol map was replaced with an empty one, both in memory and in the connector's symbols file.
+* A symbol row with a missing or blank name is now rejected, and the error says which row is wrong.
+Before, such rows were dropped without any message and the map was saved without them.
+* Saving rules or routing without the file content now fails with a clear error and the stored file is left untouched.
+Before, it was treated as an empty file and could erase the routing table.
+Sending empty content to routing still clears all routes, as before.
+* A routing line with too few columns is now rejected, with the bad lines named in the error.
+Nothing is saved and the running routing stays in place.
+Before, such a line was accepted with all its values shifted one column to the left, and orders matching it got no answer.
+* A rules line whose number of columns does not match the header is now rejected the same way.
+Before, it was saved with the values shifted — a rule meant to reject could end up hedging instead — and a line with one column too many quietly lost its last value.
+Lines ending with ";" still load, and older configurator versions can still save their rules.
+* A rules file sent without the header line is now rejected, and the error lists the expected column names.
+Before, the first rule was taken as the header, the rule set loaded empty, and every trade fell through to hedging.
+* An empty rules file, or a header that lists the same column twice, is now rejected as well.
+A header with no rules under it — what the configurator sends to delete all rules — still works as before.
+* An unknown column name in the rules header is still accepted, but is now written to the log.
+Before, a misspelt column was ignored silently and stayed at its default in every rule.
+* These checks now also run when the file is saved, not only at start-up, so a saved file can no longer prevent the Bridge from starting after the next restart.

 ## Version 26.09.04.89 (10 September, 2026)
 ### Changes
 * Backups now include every per-LP session file used by an aggregating setup (API=AGGREGATOR), at any nesting depth, so the stored configuration set can fully restore the Bridge.
 Passwords and the RawData field are masked in the stored copies.